Bynder/gathercontent-gathercontent.js/README.md

 }
 ```

-Using the name for the conversion is logical but comes with a serious downside, duplicate names.
+Using the name for slugs is logical but comes with a serious downside, duplicate names.

 Duplicate names are automatically handled.
 For example if you have a group of fields with duplicate names the conversion will append a position to the end of the key.
 E.g. `fieldName2`.